 Should You Consider Forming Your LLC in Another State?

 You do not have to form your LLC in Utah even if it is the state where you live or do business.
 You can form an LLC in any state--for example, even though your business is in Utah, you could form an LLC in Nevada because it has a more favorable LLC law.
 Doing so will not save you Utah state taxes because your LLC will have to qualify to do business in Utah and pay the same taxes as a Utah LLC.
-However, the formation state’s LLC law will govern your LLC.
-Thus, forming an LLC in a state with a favorable LLC law could provide you with more limited liability than forming it in your home state.
+However, forming an LLC in a state with more favorable LLC laws could provide you with more limited liability than forming it in your home state.

 For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.